Modeling Collaborative Problem Solving Dynamics from Group Discourse: A Text-Mining Approach with Synergy Degree Model: Related Work

 CPS is commonly described as a process in which multiple individuals, operating under shared goals and conditions of interdependence, coordinate social interaction and cognitive reasoning to represent the problem, generate and evaluate solution options, and arrive at a resolution \citep{omalley_construction_1995}.
-The concept comprises two core facets: on the one hand, cognitive mechanisms involving joint problem representation, evidence integration, strategy selection, and metacognitive monitoring; on the other, social mechanisms involving role distribution, collaborative attunement, conflict negotiation, and joint attention \citep{barron_when_2003}.
+The concept comprises two core facets: cognitive mechanisms involving joint problem representation, evidence integration, and metacognitive monitoring; and social mechanisms involving role distribution, conflict negotiation, and joint attention \citep{barron_when_2003}.
+However, classical process-oriented perspectives—whether focusing on socio-cognitive processes \citep{rose_analyzing_2008}, regulatory mechanisms \citep{lazakidou_using_2010}, or interaction quality \citep{weinberger_framework_2006}—tend to treat CPS as a sequential procedure rather than an integrated system, struggling to capture emergent coordination that arises from interactions among multiple behavioral components \citep{jacobson_conceptualizing_2016}.

-Mediated by digital technologies, such as concept mapping \citep{stoyanova_concept_2002} and visualization tool \citep{ding_visualizing_2009}, CPS has progressively evolved into a recordable and analyzable form of online collaboration, referred to as Computer-Supported Collaborative Problem Solving (CS-CPS).
-Related research primarily focuses on the socio-cognitive processes \citep{rose_analyzing_2008, stewart_i_2019}, regulatory mechanisms \citep{lazakidou_using_2010}, and the relationships among interaction quality, process, and outcomes \citep{weinberger_framework_2006}.
-Methodologically, studies typically build interpretable coding schemes through content analysis and discourse annotation \citep{rourke_methodological_2001, weinberger_framework_2006}, leverage sequence and process mining to uncover event dependencies and transition structures \citep{reimann_time_2009, kinnebrew_identifying_2012}, and further apply NLP and learning analytics to enable large-scale automated discourse labeling and prediction \citep{rose_analyzing_2008, dowell_group_2019, brooks_time_2015}.
-In parallel, evidence-centered assessment frameworks grounded in observable behaviors have advanced competence modeling and assessment practices based on process data \citep{oecd_pisa_2017, graesser_advancing_2018}.